LukeMathWalker/build-your-own-jira-with-rust/README.md

-# Build your own JIRA with Rust (Rust London Code Dojo)
+# Build your own JIRA with Rust

-It's our pleasure to welcome you to the Rust London Code Dojo!

 You will be working through a series of test-driven exercises, or koans, to learn Rust while building your own JIRA clone!